instantOS/instantos.github.io/docs/insdot.md

 Other use cases for this would be custom themes, dotfile repositories which just contain color schemes for various applications, which can be put inbetween your base dotfiles and your personal ones.
-A good analogy are docker images, where the upper layers can introduce new things not present in the lower layers, but also override things from the lower layers.
+A good analogy are Docker images, where the upper layers can introduce new things not present in the lower layers, but also override things from the lower layers.